-FRE 101-102 Beginning French I-II (4 cr.)
-(4 cr.)
+FRE 101 Beginning French I (4 cr.)

 Introduces understanding, speaking, reading, and writing skills and emphasizes basic French sentence structure.
 Incorporates exposure to the arts, culture, and literature of the areas of the world where French is spoken.
+Part I of II.
 Lecture 4 hours per week.
 May include one additional hour of oral practice per week.